What to Expect in a DivorceNovember 11, 2012

 Divorce is a complicated and difficult area of practice.
-Most individuals have no idea what to expect during the divorce process.
+Most individuals have no idea what to expect in a divorce.
 In this blog post, we explain what you can expect should it become necessary for you to seek a divorce.

 No-Fault or Uncontested Divorce

 If you and your spouse agree to proceed with a divorce, you can obtain an uncontested divorce by mutual consent.
 If you share property, debts or have children together, you will need to reach a mutually acceptable marital settlement agreement that outlines the rights and responsibilities of each party.
 An uncontested divorce is faster and allows the parties to avoid going to court.
 If you and your spouse are not in total agreement on the issues surrounding your divorce but believe it is possible that you could come to an agreement, you may want to look into an alternative method of dispute resolution, the Collaborative Law option.

 Collaborative Law at Daley Zucker

 Daley Zucker recognizes the importance of alternative methods of dispute resolution, which is why we offer the Collaborative Law option to our clients facing separation and divorce.
 Collaborative Law is a dispute resolution practice that allows spouses to resolve their divorce issues by negotiating a mutually acceptable settlement.
 It is often a less expensive and more amicable way to obtain a divorce.

 If your spouse does not agree to a divorce, you may still obtain a no-fault divorce if you have been living separate and apart for a period of at least two years, the marriage is irretrievably broken and either (1) your spouse does not deny your allegations, or (2) the court determines that you have lived separate and apart for two years and the marriage is irretrievably broken.
 However, if any issues in the divorce, such as custody, support or division of property are not agreed upon, these issues will have to be resolved by court order.

 Fault or Contested Divorce